Doctor Fate (Khalid Nassour): Positive impact

+Nassour's character has been generally well received by critics; Book Riot's Jessica Plumber noted similarities between Khalid and Marvel Comics' Kamala Khan, both of whom represent important additions to the underrepresented demographic and praised the character's design and significance of diverse representation in the comic book industry, commending the creators for addressing the gap.
 IGN writer Levi Hunt viewed the character as a positive step in establishing diversity within DC Comics and appreciated the incorporation of Egyptian mythology, which deviates from the commonly used Greek and Roman mythological themes prevalent in comics.
 Charli Snow of CBR also positively viewed Khalid's character in several storylines pertaining to both the 2015 Doctor Fate and 2018 Justice League Dark comic book series, also noting the character's heritage in relation to Doctor Fate's Egyptian connections, more accessible storylines, and noted his ascension to leadership in the latter series.

-Noah Sharma, for Comicon, praised the character's role and importance in throughout the series and James Tynion IV's use of the character, opining in issue #12 that "Zatanna and Wonder Woman have too much importance to the story to turn away from them now, but it’s Khalid that invests you and Khalid who succeeds in infusing the moment with hope and heroism.".
+Noah Sharma, for Comicon, praised the character's role and importance in throughout the series and James Tynion IV's use of the character, opining in issue #12 that "Zatanna and Wonder Woman have too much importance to the story to turn away from them now, but it's Khalid that invests you and Khalid who succeeds in infusing the moment with hope and heroism.".
+In his guest appearances such as the 2018 Superman series, one reviewer noted how Nassour's version is "less omnipotent and foreboding and much more relatable and understanding."
+She also noted how the dialoague and character's down to earth "makes for a very magnetic personality."